 - Removal of Ammonia utilising Bacteriological Cultures that digest the ammonia.

-- Oxidation of the organics within the Liquor utilising a Venturi Ozone generation system, this with coagulate the blood and organic particulates.
+- Oxidation of organics in the water using the Venturi Ozone generation system.
+This coagulates the blood and organic particulates.

-- The Liquor will then enter a micro DAF unit which will be calibrated to remove the coagulation and deposit this into a feed system for the Bio-Thermic Digester.
+- The discharge will then enter a micro DAF unit, which will remove the coagulation and deposit it into a feed system for the BTD.

-The Coagulation along with the offell (body parts) will be deposited in a hopper and then shredded and fed into a Bio Thermic Digester (BTD) unit, which will consume everything except large bones and horns, leaving a residue of around 05% which will be collected in a collection cart and used as soil conditioner.
+The coagulation along with the offell (body parts) will be deposited in a hopper, shredded, and finally fed into a Bio Thermic Digester (BTD) unit, which will consume everything, except large bones and horns.
+The residue, which forms barely 5% of the original waste, will be collected in a collection cart to be used as soil conditioner.

-The Liquid from the macro DAF unit will continue into an aerated Bio-reactor system where bio stimulant will be added at 150ml per day, the Bio Reactor will oxygenate the liquid and provide the optimum conditions for the species of bacteria so that within 24 hours they will have reduced the current COD/ BOD levels by around 80%.
-The Liquid will then be returned to the treated water tanks before discharge to municipal sewer or downstream treatment into UF followed by RO.
+The liquid from the macro DAF unit will continue into an aerated Bio-reactor system where bio stimulant will be added at 150ml per day.
+The Bio-reactor will oxygenate the liquid and create optimum conditions for bacteria to reduce the BOD/COD level (by over 80%) within 24 hours.
+The liquid will either be pumped into the treated water tanks before discharge to municipal sewer, or sent for downstream treatment into UF followed by RO.

-Emvees specializes the installation of two/three timed Air stream units that would neutralise the ambient Ammonia Odour that is migrating from the Slaughter area.
-This would be at minimal cost and would provide a better working environment for staff and visitors to the site.
+Emvees specializes in the installation of two or three timed air stream units that neutralize the ammonia odour from the slaughter area.
+This is done at minimal cost and provides a better environment for staff and visitors to the site.